Kurgan Tube, Tajikistan

 It is located in Vakhsh Valley (100 km to the south of Dushanbe).
 Some sources mention Kurgan Tube in the 7th century, others do it much later.
 The city perches in the top part of the valley in the center of a rich oasis.
 The territory of modern Kurgan Tube was known as Khuttal and city itself - as Levakend or Vakhsh in the Middle Ages.
 These places were famous for good shots and special breed of sheep.

-12 km to the east of Kurgan Tube stands a hill named Ajina-Teppe with the remains of Buddhist monastery built in the 7th -the 8thI centuries (sanctuaries, cells, vessels, sculptures, wall paintings) including a 12-meter figure of the lying Buddha.
+12 km to the east of Kurgan Tube stands a hill named Ajina-Teppe with the remains of Buddhist monastery built in the 7th -the 8thI centuries (sanctuaries, cells, stupas, sculptures, wall paintings) including a 12-meter figure of the lying Buddha.

 Today Kurgan Tube is one of the largest cities of the republic, the regional center of Khatlon area.
-There are several large industrial enterprises, universities, colleges, licea, hotels.
+There are several large industrial enterprises, universities, colleges, lyceums, hotels.
 Not far from the city there is an airport; the new railway station has just been opened.

 Near the city of Kurgan Tyube, on the riverbank of the Vakhsh stands an interesting historical place - the ruins of Lagman settlement (the 10-13th centuries).
 In the middle of the 20th century the archeologists found the pipes of ancient water pipeline, the brick wells, and fortifications with towers.
 This city was one of the largest settlements of ancient Bactria and occupied a relatively big territory of 43 hectares.